 beataaldridge - stock.adobe.com

-Has there ever been a time when the channel wasn’t doomed?
+Has there ever been a time when the channel wasn’t deemed to be doomed?
 If so, I can’t remember when it was.
 People have been forecasting the channel’s imminent demise pretty much in all the time I’ve been writing about it.

 To give you an indication of how long ago that was, half of the world’s population today hadn’t even been born back then – I suppose that means those doomsday prophecies will still sound new to a lot of people.